itpplasma/NEO-2/Build.md

 can put further restrictions on your posibilities.

 With this the build process is done, and you can now do simulations.

+== Octave/Python/Shell scripts ==
+To be able to use these, the coresponding directory probably needs to be added to the coresponding path variable, so that the scripts can be found.